 Getting to Silvaplana and Surlej

 Wherever you are coming from you will first need to get to St. Moritz, which is easily done by train.
-See Voyages-sncf for routes, timetables and tickets if you are coming from the UK or Europe, Rail Europe for routes, timetables and tickets if you are coming from the US or Canada, and Interrail for rail passes including multi-country passes.
+See Rail Europe for routes, timetables and to purchase tickets online.

 From St. Moritz there are regular buses – see Engadin Bus for routes and timetables (they even have a timetable app!)
 There are several routes which cover all the villages in the Upper Engadine area, so wherever you decide to stay it is easy to get about.